neethusj/weather-etl-pipeline/readme.md

 ## Folder Structure

--.env # Environment variables-Not to be pushed to GitHub -config.py # Loads environment variables from .env -mysql_connection.py # MySQL connection helper -mongo_connection.py # MongoDB connection helper -fetch_and_store.py # Fetches API data and stores in MongoDB -mongodb_to_mysql.py # Transfers data from MongoDB to MySQL -read_and_print.py # Utility to read and print MongoDB data -requirements.txt # Dependencies
+- .env                      # Environment variables-Not to be pushed to GitHub
+- config.py                 # Loads environment variables from .env
+- mysql_connection.py       # MySQL connection helper
+- mongo_connection.py       # MongoDB connection helper
+- fetch_and_store.py        # Fetches API data and stores in MongoDB
+- mongodb_to_mysql.py       # Transfers data from MongoDB to MySQL
+- read_and_print.py         # Utility to read and print MongoDB data
+- requirements.txt          # Dependencies
--.gitignore # files/folders that shouldnot be pushed to Github -README.md # Project documentation
+- .gitignore                # files/folders that shouldnot be pushed to Github
+- README.md                 # Project documentation

 ## SETUP